michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 # the id-column should have the values 1 for "notnull" and "pk" (primary key)
 ```

-Lets try again, add data and then try to add some more data including duplicates:
+Let's try again, add data and then try to add some more data including duplicates:

 ```r